Amid concern over drug resistance, Mekong countries call for accelerated action to eliminate malaria before 2030

 Countries requested support from WHO to achieve their malaria elimination goals.

-“The Anopheles mosquito does not need a passport or a visa to cross borders.
+“The malaria parasite doesn't need a passport or a visa to cross borders.
 You must work more closely together as one region, with one strategy to drive elimination.
 Accelerating malaria elimination in the Greater Mekong will not only improve lives today.
 It will also free future generations from the plague of malaria, and set an example for the rest of the world,” said Dr Shin Young-soo, WHO Regional Director for the Western Pacific.